Kristina Vaculik

 Kristina Vaculik (born July 9, 1992) is a Canadian artistic gymnast who represented Canada at the 2012 Summer Olympics.
-In 2011–2012, Vaculik took a year off from Stanford University, which she attended on a gymnastics scholarship, in order to train full-time for the Olympics.
+In 2011–2012, Vaculik took a year off from Stanford University, which she attended on a gymnastics scholarship, to train full-time for the Olympics.

 Junior career

 2006

 In April, Vaculik competed at the Pacific Rim Championships in Honolulu, United States.
-The Canadian team placed second and individually Vaculik placed fifth with an all around score of 57.450.
+The Canadian team placed second and individually Vaculik placed fifth with an all-around score of 57.450.
 In event finals, she placed third on uneven bars scoring 14.500, seventh on balance beam scoring 14.050, and sixth on floor scoring 14.550.

-In May, Vaculik won the all around title at the Canadian Championships in Quebec City, Canada with a score of 57.95.
+In May, Vaculik won the all-around title at the Canadian Championships in Quebec City, Canada with a score of 57.95.
 In event finals, she placed third on vault scoring 13.55, first on uneven bars scoring 14.65, second on balance beam scoring 14.60, and first on floor scoring 14.65.

 2007

-In May, Vaculik won the all around title at the Canadian Championships in Regina, Canada with a score of 58.650.
+In May, Vaculik won the all-around title at the Canadian Championships in Regina, Canada with a score of 58.650.
 In event finals, she placed second on vault scoring 13.925 and sixth on uneven bars scoring 13.450.

 In September, Vaculik competed at the 2007 World Artistic Gymnastics Championships in Stuttgart, Germany.
 She contributed a score of 56.000 towards the Canadian team's fourteenth-place finish.